 ABOUT SMART MATERIAL SOLUTIONS, INC.

-Smart Material Solutions, Inc. (SMS) is a NC S-corporation and NC State startup company that is backed by the National Science Foundation to develop “nanocoining” – an enabling technology to manufacture large-scale anti-reflective and self-cleaning surfaces at low cost.
-SMS has the exclusive license to the patented process from NC State, and the company is currently leading a 2-year SBIR Phase II development and commercialization effort from its custom 1800 square foot off-campus R&D facility.
+Smart Material Solutions, Inc. (SMS) is a North Carolina State University (NCSU) startup company that is backed by the National Science Foundation to develop nanocoining – an enabling technology to manufacture large-area anti-reflective and self-cleaning surfaces at low cost.
+The nanocoining technology is used to create the metal drum molds that are used in roll-to-roll manufacturing with a seamless 3D structure comprised of individual features that are smaller than the wavelength of light.
+SMS has the exclusive license to the patented process from NCSU, and the company is currently leading a 2-year SBIR Phase II development and commercialization effort.

 Stephen J. Furst, Dr. -Ing.

 Dr. Stephen Furst is a mechanical engineer with extensive experience in precision engineering and smart materials research.
 He was born and raised in Goshen, NY, but came to North Carolina State as a student-athlete in 2003.
 Stephen graduated Summa cum Laude with a BS in Aerospace Engineering and MS in Mechanical Engineering while running track & field and cross country for the NC State Wolfpack.
 In 2008, Stephen was the ACC Champion in both the 5k and the 10k, an All-American in the 5k, and was named the ACC’s male scholar athlete of the year for all sports.
 Concurrently, Stephen’s master’s work under the direction of Dr. Thomas Dow at the NC State Precision Engineering Center (PEC) forged the relationship that would later lead him to the Nanocoining technology.